Characterization of Trichothecene Mycotoxin Development during the Malting of Fusarium Infected Barley and other Grains | ASBC Webinar

 Questions?
 Contact Bryan Mowry at ASBC.

-This is an ASBC Research Council funded project webinar.
+ASBC Research Council funded project webinar.
 The project was initiated to attempt to address an occasional, but economically important problem, where the malting of grain with low deoxynivalenol (DON) levels results in malts with DON levels higher than those seen in the original grain.
 This behavior was extensively observed with barley samples from the upper Midwest and Prairie Provinces of Canada harvested in 2016.
 We have also observed it with several wheat, rye, and triticale research plot samples in 2014-2015.
 Several maltsters have speculated that the increased DON production during malting of these aberrant samples is a result of “internal Fusarium infection” in grain kernels, as opposed to the normal “external infection”.
 This hypothesis was supported by the observation with microscopy tools in our research.
 In addition, the ratios of low DON kernels (< 1.0 μg/g) and high DON kernels (> 1.0 μg/g) were investigated in the grain and malt samples.
 Extremely high DON kernels (>100 μg/g) were observed in these samples.
 The simulation of early and late infection in the field indicated that early infection and late harvest (after rain) resulted in higher DON levels in grain and malt than that of late infection.

 About the Presenter